niraami/dotfiles/.setup/guide.md

 passwd username
 ```

-After you’ve got your user set up, don’t forget to either set the wheel group to have sudo access, or just add your username directly to the list, right under root with any permissions you like.
+After you’ve got your user set up, don’t forget to either setup the `/etc/sudoers` file, so you've got access to the `sudo` command.
+Most common ways are uncommenting the wheel group, or just adding your username directly to the list, right under root with any permissions you like.
 ```bash
 visudo
 ```
+*note: you can find a more thorough explanation of the `sudoers` file on the [Arch wiki](https://wiki.archlinux.org/title/sudo#Using_visudo)

 For easy access, and if you’ve not worried that other people might get into your computer (like a notebook or a public server), I recommend adding yourself to the end of the file as follows:
 ```